kenricnelson/aws/README.md

 Rails provides a common framework for developers across all blockchain platforms and projects.

-Cloud Rails - AWS is the Amazon Web Servers version and includes scripts in [python](python), [node](node), [go](go) and [java](java) creating a Virtual Private Cloud (VPC) with all networking, an EC2 instance (server) running the ubuntu operating system, a loader for an
+**Cloud Rails - AWS** is the Amazon Web Services version and includes scripts in [python](python), [node](node), [go](go) and [java](java) creating a Virtual Private Cloud (VPC) with all networking, an EC2 instance (server) running the ubuntu operating system, a loader for an